 Most of the times, we focus the text that is visible in normal situations and ignore the text that appears in specific situations.
 Success and Failure messages are an example of such type of text.

-Another factor which important in style is a relation between the font colour and the situation in which text is displayed.
+Another factor which important in style is a relation between the font color and the situation in which text is displayed.

-For example, Red colour is used for Error messages, Green for success, Yellow for warnings and Blue for hyperlinks.
+For example, Red color is used for Error messages, Green for success, Yellow for warnings and Blue for hyperlinks.